• About

 Jump to Recipe Print Recipe

 The most decadent and flavorful homemade chicken broth is made from a slow-simmered whole chicken.
-This recipe takes 5 minutes of hands-on time, then slow-simmers over 2.5 to 3 hours.
 Not only will you have rich and delicious broth, but you also have tender, falling-off-the-bone chicken meat.
+So many options!

 chicken broth from scratch using a whole chicken.